Spanish expedition to Balanguingui: Capture of Fort Sipac

-The Colonial forces then tried to advance inside the island through the channel, but there wasn't enough water for the Spanish boats.
+The Colonial forces then tried to advance inside the island through the channel, but there was not enough water for the Spanish boats.
 Clavería decided to assault the Fort called Sipac.
 He reconnoitered the fort and found that the naval forces could not approach to surround it, so he gave orders for 2 12 caliber mountain howitzers to be deployed on the isthmus.
 At dawn on the 19th the naval forces took their positions.
 They opened fire at 7:00 AM, at the same time as the land batteries.
 One hour later, the assault columns, which included a naval brigade and 50 grappling hooks, began the assault shouting "Viva la Reina".
 They were met with heavy rifle-fire from the pirates but succeeded in cutting down some wooden obstacles and entering the fort.
 The pirates, in their desperation, killed their families or rushed themselves against the Spanish bayonets.
 Many civilians were killed during the battle, and about 150 were captured by the Spaniards, who sent them to a field hospital.

 Near the main fort, on the other side of a thick coconut grove, there was a minor fort that had inflicted some casualties during the previous engagement.
 Claverías entrusted its capture to Captain Gregorio Bárcenas and his carabineer company of the 2nd Light Regiment.
 Only one Moro was wounded in the assault, compared to no Spanish casualties.
 The Spaniards took 93 artillery pieces at the two forts, most of them bronze cannons.
 Thirteen others were found in nearby houses.
 The Colonial forces' losses had been considerable: 16 killed, 124 wounded and 22 bruised.
 Captain José María Ataide, of the 1st Light Regiment, was killed, and Clavería's two adjutants were wounded along with other officers.
 340 corpses of dead pirates were bunched together and burned to avoid disease.